bobanetwork/boba_legacy/packages/boba/turing/README.md

 ## Basic System Architecture

 Turing involves a small number of simple helper contracts, a modified Geth, and traditional compute endpoints including AWS Lambda.
 The system is based on (1) sending information to Geth via data hidden in revert strings and (2) receiving information from Geth via overloaded calldata.
 Specifically, a calling contract packs information into a revert string and _deliberately_ causes a call to a target contract to revert.
 The modified Geth intercepts those reverts, unpacks the data (such as input parameters and URIs such as `https://kkfpq0g9y0.execute-api.us-west-1.amazonaws.com/default/turing_add`), and calls the endpoint with those parameters.
-After receiving a response, Geth caches it, packs it into the calldata, and re-runs the call, which now succeeds, returning the calldata to the original calling contract.
+After receiving a response, Geth caches it, packs it into the calldata, and re-runs the call, which now succeeds, returning the modified calldata to the original calling contract.
 In this way, a contract is able to trigger arbitrary compute endpoints and send and receive data from the outside world.

 ## Current Limitations: Prototyping use only